Skip to content

 Compliance load is the third, and the one most quotes understate.
 If you operate in a regulated sector or hold ISO 27001 certification, your AI project needs security documentation, access controls, audit trails, and data handling procedures that add real development time.
 A generative AI project for a fintech firm costs more than the same technical build for an unregulated startup, not because the AI is different, but because everything around it has to meet a higher standard.

-The table below shows how each project type responds to those three drivers, so you can see what moves your own quote up or down before you ask for one.
+The table below shows how each project type responds to those three drivers, and which line usually dominates its bill, so you can see what moves your own quote up or down before you ask for one.

 What is a typical AI consulting day rate in the UK?

-UK AI consulting day rates commonly sit between £600 and £1,500 per day, with senior architects and specialist work above that band.
-The honest caveat is that the day rate is the least useful number in any proposal, because a low rate across a long, poorly-scoped engagement costs more than a higher rate across a tightly-scoped one.
+Rates move with seniority, specialism, and whether you are buying into London, and we do not publish a band because the honest one would be too wide to plan against.
+The more useful point is that the day rate is the least informative number in any proposal, because a low rate across a long, poorly-scoped engagement costs more than a higher rate across a tightly-scoped one.

 What matters is the day count, and that depends on the same drivers as everything else: how ready your data is, how many systems are involved, and how much governance the work carries.
 A partner who quotes a day rate but cannot tell you roughly how many days the work will take has left the part that decides the total open.
 Ask for the work scoped in days against a defined outcome, then judge the rate.